Conductor

 How to incorporate AI-generated content into your content marketing strategy

 AI content generators are absolutely worth mixing into your content strategy.
-It’s a great tool to have in your toolbox that helps you automate the tedious tasks that take up your days and offer real value in terms of brainstorming and planning out projects.
-When used wisely, AI chatbots and content generators are very helpful in supplementing and accelerating certain workflows, so there is a place for AI in your strategy somewhere.
+It’s a great tool to have in your toolbox that helps you automate the tedious tasks that take up your days and offers real value in terms of brainstorming and planning out projects.
+When used wisely, AI models and content generators are very helpful in supplementing and accelerating certain workflows, so there is a place for AI in your strategy.

 But, like anything else, you need to find a way to balance a new workflow with your existing strategy.
 Things you should consider when deciding to use AI include things like team size and bandwidth.
-AI won't fill a gap in your headcount or resourcing.
-If you can’t dedicate the proper time and effort to reviewing and editing AI content, you’ll be better served using AI for smaller tasks, like research and brainstorming rather than long-term content generation.
-Below we’ll get into some more specific use cases for AI-generated content.
+If you can’t dedicate the proper time and effort to reviewing and editing AI content, you’ll be better served using AI for smaller tasks, like research and brainstorming, rather than long-form content generation.
+Below, we’ll get into some more specific use cases for AI-generated content.

 Potential risks of AI-generated content

 Beyond the limitations to AI content that we’ve already mentioned, there is a risk of using content generators too much.
-If you use these tools too much to create net new content, your site’s content could start to read as robotic, sterile, cookie-cutter, and lacking a unique or new perspective on a topic, which describes the content that Google does not look to promote on SERPs.
+If you rely on tools to create most of your new content, your site could start to read as robotic, sterile, and cookie-cutter—lacking any unique perspective on a topic.
+That's exactly the kind of content that Google doesn't promote on SERPs, AI Overviews, answer engines, and AI search platforms.

 Finally, it’s important to be aware of the time it takes for writers and SEOs to review, proofread, and revise AI-generated content.
-Yes, ChatGPT produces written content very quickly, but like any first draft, it’s far from perfect.
-Any piece of content created this way will necessarily need to be reviewed and possibly revised by a human to make sure that the information is correct, readable, and helpful to users.
+Yes, tools like ChatGPT, Perplexity, and Claude produce written content very quickly, but like any first draft, it’s far from perfect.
+Any piece of content created this way will need to be reviewed and possibly revised by a human to ensure the information is correct, readable, and helpful to users.
 Avoid these risks to boost your content strategy with AI.

 Content marketing use cases for AI-generated content

 While we’ve made it clear that AI-generated content shouldn’t replace traditional content creation, that’s not to say it can’t be used to make certain aspects of content creation easier.
-Always remember content generators, like ChatGPT, are tools meant to ease certain aspects of content creation, not handle the entire process.
-That said, below are some of the many ways we found that you can leverage AI and ChatGPT to streamline your workflows regardless of your role.
+Always remember that content generators are tools meant to ease certain aspects of content creation, not handle the entire process.
+That said, below are some of the many ways we found that you can leverage AI to streamline your workflows regardless of your role.

 SEO use cases